pkorac/pk-website-2026/site/case-studies/case-study-pwell-umi.md

 2. **Visual and interaction prototypes**
    Clickable flows to test key moments, define the interaction model, and explore the look and feel of the mobile experience.

-3. **End-to-end vision prototype (mobile app + real-time back-end data console)**
+3. **Real-time mobile prototype with back-end data console**
-   A demo-grade mobile prototype featuring a context-aware conversational assistant and a dynamically adjusting home screen, paired with a back-end console that let us edit underlying family data in real time.
+   A mobile prototype featuring a context-aware conversational assistant and a dynamically adjusting home screen, paired with a back-end console that let us edit underlying family data in real time.
    This was the centrepiece because it made the assistant feel “alive” and credible, not scripted.

 4. **Conversational onboarding prototype (profile inference)**